The League of American Orchestras

 - Connect orchestra professionals to one another

-- Inspire life-long careers in, and dedication to, orchestras, and
+- Inspire life-long careers in, and dedication to, orchestras

 - Strengthen orchestras as they carry out their missions

-- Identify, diagnose, and resolve the strategic challenges of the orchestral field, of both today and tomorrow.
+- Enhance critical thinking skills to identify, diagnose, and resolve strategic challenges of the orchestral field both today and tomorrow

-- Develop leadership abilities to work productively with competing imperatives and within a wide range of constituent groups including audience members, musicians, staff, boards, and partner organizations.
+- Develop leadership abilities to work productively with competing imperatives and a wide range of constituent groups, including patrons, musicians, staff members, boards, and partner organizations

-- Deepen their knowledge of orchestral performances and learn to speak about orchestral music with understanding and insight.
+- Deepen knowledge of orchestral performances and learn to speak about orchestral music with understanding and insight

-- Receive a one-year membership to the League of American Orchestras
+Registration is limited to 36 participants.
+Program participants will receive a one-year membership to the League of American Orchestras.

-Early career professionals, musicians, graduate students, career changers, and experienced administrators who wish to expand and deepen their knowledge base in all aspects of orchestral management.
+Early career professionals, musicians, career changers, and graduate students are encouraged to apply.
+Experienced administrators who wish to expand and deepen their knowledge base in all aspects of an orchestral organization are also welcome.
+The League especially invites applicants from backgrounds that have been historically underrepresented in the orchestral field.

 Location: USC Thornton School of Music, Los Angeles, California